Xanderyeng/sturdy-docker/readme.md

 After you have done all this above, is done to docker-compose up -d, this will then pull down all necesary iamges and deploy them.
 Please note that the hosts file will be automatically updated when you first initial-setup for each site you create.

 ## MySQL
-The default user and password for MySQL is user and password is root because since this is a local development and don't think that it is necessary to create a new user and password jsut to use WordPress.
-But any case, some users prefer not to use the root to do anything, so the best option is to create a new user and password for any user you want.
-You can go to phpMyAdmin and create one for yourself or you can do this when you already have MySQL container up and runnning.
+The default, there is two users thaty you can use, one is root and the other one wordpress which does not have full privileges.
+Some users do not like to use root, so the wordpress is created by default, if you wish to give wordpress full privileges then, copy and paste the command below, then you should have full access.
+There is no database, so you will need to create one for sandbox.
 <pre>
 docker exec -it docker-mysql mysql -u root -e "GRANT ALL PRIVILEGES ON *.* TO 'wordpress'@'%' WITH GRANT OPTION;"
 </pre>